EXCHANGE RULE BOOK

 - Regulatory requirements

-In these situations, Smart Valor AG may enforce Maintenance Mode.
+In these situations, Smart Valor may enforce Maintenance Mode.

 Scheduled maintenance periods and system upgrades are communicated in advance via social networks, email and status page.